 In the 1880s William Charlton Blackett, the son of a coal agent, joined forces with Charles W. Howden and set up the firm of Blackett and Howden Ltd., organ builders of Newcastle Upon Tyne.
 They introduced some highly innovative features to pipe organs, and their business rapidly expanded from its initial focus on the Tyneside area, to supplying organs across the whole of the United Kingdom and beyond, at one time having a second workshop in Glasgow.
 They built and restored church and theatre/cinema organs, many of which are still in use to this day in countries such as Australia and Germany as well as the UK.

-They built the organ for the Royal Memorial Chapel at Sandhurst and reconstructed the organ in Hong Kong Cathedral.
 The firm was still trading under its original name as recently as 1969.

 Of course there have been many musical Blacketts: